Ah, summertime, where reading gets kicked into high gear.

-From the black comedy and Asian nuances in Kevin Kwan’s best-selling Crazy Rich Asians trilogy to the chart-topping tales of what it’s really like to work at the NHS, a la This is Going to Hurt, here are four books to read in 2019…
+From thrilling beach readers like Something in the Water to the black comedy and Asian nuances in Kevin Kwan’s best-selling Crazy Rich Asians trilogy to the chart-topping tales of what it’s really like to work at the NHS, a la This is Going to Hurt, here are 11 books to read in 2019…

 Little Fires Everywhere, Celeste Ng